La Rancheria Handwashing Station Project – Guatemala

 The community leaders are the mothers of the families.
 They are responsible for preparing healthy snacks daily at the school, where they rotate the schedule amongst each other.

-The fathers as well are heavily involved in the school and together with the teachers, the parents make up a committee to support the school and meet needs.
+The fathers as well are heavily involved in the school and together with the teachers, the parents make up a committee to support the school and meet its needs.

 It is these fathers who will provide the manual labor for the project.
 Through their enthusiasm, the students now come to school clean, ready to practice healthy habits and with an eagerness to learn!